Particles

 const DepositionType a_interpType,

-const bool a_forceIrregNGP) const;
+const bool a_forceIrregNGP = false) const;

 The function signature for particle interpolation is pretty much the same as for particle deposition, with the exception of the interpolated field.
 The template parameter P still indicates the particle type, but the user can interpolate onto either a scalar particle variable or a vector variable.
 For example, in order to interpolate the particle acceleration, the particle class (let’s call it MyParticleClass) will typically have a member function RealVect& acceleration(), and in this case one can interpolate the acceleration by